 You can receive regular updates on what your child is doing during the year by following the Year 1 Instagram page, parkgateyear1.
 This page shows photographs each week to show what we are up to and what we are learning.
 Make sure you follow ‘parkgateyear1’ on Instagram.

 Something that we very much love in Year 1 is reading therefore we really hope you can share this experience with your child.
 We ask that you to listen to your child read daily and write a note in their diary to let the teacher know how they got on.
 Your child will also be reading with a teacher in a 1:1 session every week, and they in turn will let you know how they have got on.
 We see a great importance in keeping a dialogue between school and home in order to help your child make the most progress possible.
 In order to do this we ask for your child’s home school diary to be brought into school each day, along with their current reading book.

-In Year 1, P.E is done every Tuesday and Thursday afternoon.
+In Year 1, P.E is split into Group 1 and Group 2.
+Group 1 has PE every Monday and Wednesday afternoon.
+Group 2 has PE every Tuesday and Friday.
 It is very important that each child brings their own P.E kit (shorts, t-shirt and plimsoles) which is to be kept in school until each half term.